 When a disc’s tough outer layer (annulus fibrosus) gets small cracks or tears, the soft inner layer (nucleus pulposus) can leak out with inflammatory proteins that may cause pain and stiffness in nearby structures, such as muscles, ligaments, joints, and nerves.

-See Cervical Herniated Disc Video
+See Cervical Herniated Disc Symptoms and Treatment Options

 Cervical foraminal stenosis